 About Rab Island

-The ancient settlement of Arnia (Arba, Arva) was first mentioned in the 1st century BC, in a document in which Tsar Octavius Augustus proclaims it a town and municipality.
+The ancient settlement of Arnia (Arba, Arva) was first mentioned in the 1st century BC, in a document in which Tsar Octavius Augustus proclaims it as a town and municipality.
 The Croatian name Rab first appeared in the records documenting the establishment of the Franciscan Monastery in 1446.

-There is just the one main town on the island; set on a narrow isthmus Rab Town is instantly recognisable for the four church bell towers that pierce the skyline.
+There is just the one main town on the island; set on a narrow isthmus Rab Town is instantly recognisable for its four church bell towers that pierce the skyline.
 In fact, Rab has one of the densest concentrations of fine buildings in Croatia - monasteries, churches, palaces, showcasing a wealth of European architectural styles from early mediaeval to Baroque.

 Where to stay